ofermoshsaioff/nbaDB/README.md

 nbaDB
 =====

-for now, a simple python script for d/l nba data to a local mongoDB instance. all data is taken from Erik Berg's [xmlstats](https://erikberg.com/api)
+for now, a simple python script for d/l nba boxscore data to a local mongoDB instance. all data is taken from Erik Berg's [xmlstats](https://erikberg.com/api)

 ## Installation